Futuristic Sheybarah Resort to open next year at The Red Sea

 Progress is already well on its way…

-Located at the southern part of the development, guests will enjoy a scenic 45-minute seaplane to Sheybarah Resort from The Red Sea Airport.
 Driverless buggies will take them to the inner lagoon, where a lobby and all-day dining restaurant will also be found.
 To get to their villa, guests will head either north or south.
-To the north, you’ll find the coral reef water villas, beach villas and signature restaurant.
-The southern boardwalk will take guests to the lagoon villas, and a unique spa experience.
+To the north, you’ll find the beach villas and signature restaurant.
+The southern boardwalk will take guests to the lagoon villas, designed to look like a shimmering string of pearls.
+Other wow-worthy facilities including a family pool, a spa and fitness centre within the island’s dunes, and an adults-only pool with lily pad style seating terraces perfect for sundowners.

 @redseaglobal